Get all the latest data for Patagonia

 Are properties selling above or below asking in Patagonia in 2026?

-As of early 2026, most residential properties in Patagonia sell at about 3% to 8% below the asking price, which means buyers generally have room to negotiate.
+As of 2026, most residential properties in Patagonia sell at about 88% to 97% of the asking price, which means buyers usually negotiate a discount before closing.

 By the way, you will find much more detailed data in our property pack covering the real estate market in Patagonia.